- Products & Solutions

 Kevin Brown, general manager, threat intelligence and investigations at BT Global Services, says: “To protect our own networks and those of our customers, our security specialists constantly monitor the internet and social media for signs of potential threats.
 It was boasts from the hacker that put him on our radar.”

-To assess how serious a threat he posed, BT Assure experts tried to access the websites the hacker had threatened.
+To assess how serious a threat he posed, security experts from BT tried to access the websites the hacker had threatened.
 Sure enough, over a two-week period 24 out of 50 were unreachable at the precise times he had promised to target them.
 These ranged from banks and financial institutions to political parties, local government and even the security services.

 How to catch a hacker